-Detailed results on the structure of the $BaTiO_3$ and $PbTiO_3$ surfaces in the cubic phase in the absence of an external electric field have already been published in Refs.
+Detailed results for the structure of the $BaTiO_3$ and $PbTiO_3$ surfaces in the cubic phase in the absence of an external electric field have already been published in Refs.
 3 and 4.
 Therefore, we give here only a brief summary in order to establish notation and to provide a baseline for comparison.

 Figure 4 shows a schematic illustration of the structure of the first three surface layers, where the relaxations of the atoms have been highly exaggerated.
 For both BaTiO3 and PbTiO3, and for both the BaO/PbO and TiO2 surface terminations, the same characteristic features appear regarding the buckling of the surface layers and the changes of the interlayer distances.
 Only the amplitudes of these relaxations differ from surface to surface.
 For a quantitative analysis of the surface relaxations, we let $\delta_z(O_i)$ and $\delta_z(M_i)$ be the displacements of the oxygen and metal atoms, respectively, relative to the ideal unrelaxed structure in layer i.
-The change of the interlayer distance Δd{ij} is then given by the difference of the averaged displacements $(\delta_z(M) + \delta_z(O))/2$ of the atoms in layers i and j.
+The change of the interlayer distance Δd{ii} is then given by the difference of the averaged displacements $[\delta_z(M) + \delta_z(O)]/2$ of the atoms in layers i and j.
 For all surfaces, Δd{12} is negative (corresponding to a reduction of the interlayer distance between the first and the second surface layer compared to the bulk value), whereas Δd{23} is positive.
-To describe the buckling of the surface layers, we define a rumpling parameter η_i as the amplitude of the relative displacements between the metal and the oxygen ions: $(\delta_z(M_i) - \delta_z(O_i))$. η_i is negative if the metal ions are below the oxygen atoms, which is true for the first surface layer of all surfaces.
+To describe the buckling of the surface layers, we define a rumpling parameter η_i as the amplitude of the relative displacements between the metal and the oxygen ions: $[\delta_z(M_i) - \delta_z(O_i)]$. η_i is negative if the metal ions are below the oxygen atoms, which is true for the first surface layer of all surfaces.
 For the next surface layers, η_i oscillates in sign from layer to layer, and the amplitude decreases very rapidly.

-B. External electric field without field-induced atomic relaxations trons was recalculated self-consistently.
-This mimics the exposure of the slabs to a AC electric field with a frequency high enough that the ions are no longer able to follow.
+B. External electric field without field-induced atomic relaxations

+In the next step, we exposed the slabs to external electric fields \mathbf{E}{ext} of increasing strength, but we kept all atoms frozen in the positions that were calculated in zero external field.
+Only the distribution of the electrons was recalculated self-consistently.
+This mimics the exposure of the slabs to an ac electric field with a frequency high enough that the ions are no longer able to follow.
 In this situation, we expect the slabs to show a purely paraelectric response.
-That is, a linear relation between the internal electric field \mathbf{E} and the dielectric displacement field \mathbf{D} should be found, $\mathbf{D} = \epsilon{\infty} \mathbf{E}$, where ε{∞} is the optical dielectric constant.
+That is, a linear relation between the internal electric field E and the dielectric displacement field D should be found, $\mathbf{D} = \boldsymbol{\epsilon}{\infty} \mathbf{E}$, where $\boldsymbol{\epsilon}{\infty}$ is the optical dielectric constant.